Skip to main content Skip to navigation

 Organisation and Structure

-The Module will start on Thursday, Week 1, Autumn Term 2017
+The Module will start on tbc

-Seminars are 10-12 in H403.
+Seminars are tbc

 Seminars will consist of lectures and base group discussions of the text and secondary reading material.
 Students will be issued with detailed worksheets in advance and may be required to prepare material in advance.

-Module schedule
+Module schedule:

 Week 1: Lecture: Mapping the Terrain: The Return of German Suffering

 Text: Introduction from Bill Niven, Germans as Victims.
 Remembering the Past in Contemporary Germany, Basingstoke 2006.
+Copy provided

 Week 2: The Bombenkrieg – A forgotten history?